-The Hold condition ends on the rising edge of the Hold (HOLD#) signal, provided that this coincides with the SCK signal being at the logic low state.
-If the rising edge does not coincide with the SCK signal being at the logic low state, the Hold condition ends whenever the SCK signal reaches the logic low state.
+The Hold condition ends on the rising edge of the Hold (HOLD#) signal, provided that this coincides with the SCK signal being at the logic LOW state.
+If the rising edge does not coincide with the SCK signal being at the logic LOW state, the Hold condition ends whenever the SCK signal reaches the logic LOW state.

-The HOLD# function is not available when the Quad mode is enabled (CR1[1] =1).
-The Hold function is replaced by IO3 for input and output during Quad mode for receiving addresses, and data to be programmed (values are latched on rising edge of the SCK signal) as well as shifting out data (on the falling edge of SCK, in SDR commands, and on every edge of SCK, in DDR commands).
+The HOLD# function is not available when the Quad mode is enabled (CR1[1] = 1).
+The Hold function is replaced by IO3 for input and output during Quad mode for receiving addresses, and data to be programmed (values are latched on rising edge of the SCK signal) as well as shifting out data (on the falling edge of SCK.